Can You Charged With Hit and Run If You Return to the Scene?

 Hit and Run Charges in Los Angeles, California

-I've had many cases where people get involved in an accident with somebody, and the other party comes out angry, screaming, yelling, threatening, which causes them to leave the scene.
-The only problem with that is if you leave the stage and never go back and don't make any phone calls, that's a hit and run.
+I've had many cases where people get involved in an accident with somebody, and the other party comes out angry, screaming, yelling, and threatening, which causes them to leave the scene.
+The only problem with that is if you leave the stage and never go back and don't make any phone calls, that's a hit-and-run.

 You can't do that because then it's going to be your word against their word as to whether or not they did anything wrong or you just fled the scene because you didn't want to get in trouble for hitting somebody else's car.
 You would be covered if you left the scene because you were under attack, and you called 9-1-1 and reported the accident and said, I just got in an accident.
 You say where the location is.
 You give your information.

 You say the other party is dangerous, and I'm afraid that I'm going to be physically assaulted.
 You'd be good then because now they can track you.
-I'm not seeing the prosecutors filing that case against you.
-But I have had instances where people have gone back to the scene of the accident minutes or even hours later, and depending on how bad the accident was, sometimes there are still people at that accident scene, and I've had my clients get arrested and charged with a hit and run for doing that.
+I do not see the prosecutors filing that case against you.
+But I have had instances where people have gone back to the scene of the accident minutes or even hours later.
+Depending on how bad the accident was, sometimes there are still people at that accident scene, and I've had my clients get arrested and charged with a hit and run for doing that.

-So, it depends on the circumstances as to why you left in the first place, and when you go back, is there anybody, and can you explain why you left in the first place.
-The whole purpose of the hit and run law is that if you damage somebody else's property, they can get your information and be compensated for that, either through the criminal system, if it's a hit and run, or civilly.
+So, it depends on the circumstances as to why you left in the first place, and when you go back, is there anybody who can explain why you left in the first place?
+The whole purpose of the hit-and-run law is that if you damage somebody else's property, they can get your information and be compensated for that, either through the criminal system, if it's a hit-and-run, or civilly.

 They could get their insurance company involved and your insurance company involved, or they could sue you if you improperly damage their property.
 So, if you come back to the scene and they're able to get all that information, then it could be a situation of no harm/no foul, and the prosecutors don't charge you with a criminal hit and run.
 But again, technically, leaving the crime scene is just a matter of sometimes they don't file every single case that is a crime in the San Fernando Valley courthouses.